 New York Foundation for the Arts MARK program consultant.
 June 2008

 Board of Directors, The New Gallery.
 Calgary, Alberta 2004-2006

 - “Towards an Aesthetics of Boredom,” Journal of Contemporary Aesthetics, (in preparation).

 - “Fate is Flexible: The Politics of Destiny in The Man in the High Castle.”
-The Man in the High Castle and Philosophy, Open Court Publishing, (Forthcoming, July 2017)
+The Man in the High Castle and Philosophy, Open Court Publishing, July 2017

-- “The Aesthetics of Design.”
-American Society for Aesthetics Graduate E-Journal (ASAGE), August, 2016 (review of book by Jane Forsey).
-(Web)
+- Book Review: “The Aesthetics of Design.”
+American Society for Aesthetics Graduate E-Journal (ASAGE), August, 2016

 - “Emerging Artists and the New Spirit of Capitalism.”
 Public Seminar, Nov.
 2014.
 (Web)

 - Brolab: Some Work Until Now (Catalog of art collective Brolab).
 Co-Editor, with J. Goodman.
 New York: Bronx Museum, 2013